 These reducers will only add about 1/4 inch.
-Edison screw to Edison screw adapters are great for keeping the total overall size down.
-Its when you change to bayonet cap (BC) is when you will add a lot more overall length.
+Edison screw to Edison screw adapters is great for keeping the total overall size down.
+Its when you change to a bayonet cap (BC) is when you will add a lot more overall length.

 Being only one inch tall.
 They will fit almost flush in a standard light socket.

 Candelabra WiFi Bulb Conclusion

 It’s nice to see real development and research from Philips.
 They really have a winner with their Hue range of globes and these mini candelabra smart globes are a nice addition to the range.